Brain Injury Lawyer in Wheeling, WV

-- Car accidents – Car crashes are one of the leading causes of TBI-related hospitalizations.
+- Car accidents – Car crashes (such as sideswipe, failure to yield, or head-on collisions) are one of the leading causes of TBI-related hospitalizations.
 The violent impact of a car collision can jolt the head or cause the head to hit other objects, causing a serious head injury.
 A vehicle occupant involved in a car crash may sustain a TBI as a result of his or her head colliding with the steering wheel, dashboard, windshield, or headrest.

 - Truck accidents – Victims of accidents involving large trucks are significantly more likely to sustain severe injuries such as TBIs.
 Any collision with a heavy commercial truck moving at speed can be devastating because of the size difference between large trucks and passenger vehicles.
 Brain injuries that occur as a result of truck accidents are often life-threatening.

 - Motorcycle accidents – In a serious accident, a motorcycle rider is more likely to fall or be ejected from their bike and strike their head when they land.
 Even with the protection of a good helmet, the force of impact can lead to head trauma.
 As a result, TBI is a common injury in motorcycle accidents.

 - Sporting accidents – TBIs are common injuries in high-impact sports, such as football, hockey, and skateboarding.
 In many cases, sports-related brain injuries are concussions.
 However, even minor TBIs can have long-term effects if athletes are encouraged to “shake it off” and forego appropriate treatment.